9 Ways to Create a Handicap Accessible Home

 Over the course of its existence, the home has seen over 2,400 visitors and the couple is constantly busy hosting new groups, speaking at events or learning and teaching about new products and design principles.

 "It's been much bigger than I could have imagined," Rosemarie admits.
 "The opportunity worldwide never occurred to me.
-I figured it would be more of a state-wide or regional interest, not international like it's turned out to be."
+I figured it would be more of state-wide or regional interest, not international like it's turned out to be."

 Through working as a contractor and specialist in the area of accessible home design, Rosemarie has worked with scores of people looking to renovate or build their own accessible homes.